Smear frame

-A sequence of five frames from The Dover Boys at Pimento University.
-Frames 2–4 are smear frames, those being elongated inbetweens.
+A sequence of frames from The Dover Boys at Pimento University.
+Frames in the middle of the characters movement are smear frames, those being elongated inbetweens.

 In animation, a smear frame is a frame used to simulate motion blur.
-Smear frames are used in between key frames.
-This animation technique has been used since the 1940s.
-Smear frames are used to stylistically visualize fast movement along a path of motion.
+Smear frames are used in between key frames and are used to stylistically visualize fast movement along a path of motion.
+The nature of smear frames helped to reduce production costs of other motion blur techniques used in earlier cartoons.

 History

-While smear frames had been used sparingly in the 1930s, the most notable, major use of smear frames was in the 1942 film The Dover Boys at Pimento University.
-The nature of smear frames helped to reduce production costs of other motion blur techniques used in earlier cartoons.
+The earliest known usage of smear frames is in the 1912 silent film How a Mosquito Operates.
+Early examples of smear frames were a stylistic continuation of comic book motion lines, designed to accentuate specific movements and actions.

+The modern concept of smear frames was developed and standardized much later by artists like Tex Avery and Chuck Jones at Warner Bros.
+Cartoons in the 1930's and 40's.

-Developed for 2D animation, smear frames did not evolve much even with the emergence of CG animated films in the 1990s.
+Developed for 2D animation, smear frames did not evolve much even with the emergence of CG animated films in the 1990's.
 The more sophisticated, rigged style of animation for CG films was not conducive to smear frames at the time.

-The earliest notable use of smear frames in a computer animated film was 2012’s Hotel Transylvania, in which Genndy Tartakovsky's traditional design philosophies were used to guide the 3D shots.
+The earliest notable use of smear frames in a computer animated film was in Hotel Transylvania (2012), in which Genndy Tartakovsky's traditional design philosophies were used to guide the 3D shots.

-The first documental textbook researching smear frames was released on December 29, 2024.
+The first documented textbook researching smear frames was released on December 29, 2024.